Earth Day Clean Up Poster

 We encourage everyone to register by e-mail early on, thank you very much!

-Send a quick e-mail to info@oakvillepeacecentre.org to let us know which site you will be pitching-in at.
+Send an e-mail to info@oakvillepeacecentre.org to let us know which site you will be pitching-in at.

 Also, please let us know how many other people might be with you in your e-mail and if you or others are high school students who will receive a Form Letter acknowledging your volunteer hours that morning or afternoon.